spiwokv/metadynminer/README.md

 ### Shifting a periodic CV
-It may happen that some simulations with a torsion CV it may be difficult to analyse and visualize it in the range -\pi - +\pi.
+It may happen that some simulations with a torsion CV it may be difficult to analyse and visualize it in the range -$\pi$ - +$\pi$.
 However, this problem is not very common so we did not make any user friendly way how to solve this and it can be solved in a user unfriendly way.
 It is possible to move the whole free energy surface and corresponding x or y values within the free energy surface object.
-For example, if you want to shift free energy surface to have phi from 0 to 2\pi you can do this:
+For example, if you want to shift free energy surface to have phi from 0 to 2$\pi$ you can do this:
 ```R
 hillsf <- read.hills("HILLS", per=c(T,T))
 tfes<-fes(hillsf)